Artemis6425/GameShuffler/README.md

     -That in mind, the "Final undo" error still exists!
 - Changed when the `last_swap` variable is defined, now adds a "blackout period" for hitting space.
 This fixes an issue where if you hit space at the wrong time, it would remove the wrong instance from the queue.
 - Removed unnecessary variabls from code, made it slightly easier to read.

+### v3.1 "More Bugs Removed"

+- Removed all references to OBS_websocket, and replaced it with the much simpler "OBS Text.txt"
+- Removed a bug where sometimes the emulator would not detect the save/load keypresses from the program
+- Renamed "Star Collected.wav" to "Instance Completed.wav" to be more generic